-Sentencing factors that do not fall within the rule of Apprendi v.
-New Jersey (2000) 530 U.S. 466 [any conduct enhancement that potentially increases the punishment beyond the statutory maximum must be proved beyond a reasonable doubt], are not considered a greater offense for purposes of double jeopardy.
-As a consequence, where a defendant is convicted of a substantive offense, but the jury is deadlocked on factual sentencing allegations, there is no bar to retrial of the sentencing allegations.
-(People v.
-Anderson, supra, 47 Cal.4th at p.
-105.)
+In Apprendi v.
+New Jersey (2000) 530 U.S. 466 at page 490, the United States Supreme Court held that the Sixth Amendment right to a jury trial means that any fact that potentially increases the punishment beyond the statutory maximum must be proved beyond a reasonable doubt.
+But such sentencing/penalty allegations are not considered a greater offense for purposes of double jeopardy.
+As a consequence, where a defendant is convicted of a substantive offense, but the jury is deadlocked on factual sentencing/penalty allegations, there is no bar to retrial of the sentencing allegations.
+(See Anderson, supra, 47 Cal.4th at p.
+105 [defendant convicted of kidnapping, but the jury hung on the penalty allegations that if found true would have mandated a 15-years to life sentence; the sentencing allegations could be retried].)